gagandeepsinghkhanuja/Electrical-Load-Profile-Analysis-and-Peak-Load-Assessment-using-Stat-Modeling-of-New-England-region/README.md

 [11] Global Utility and Energy Analytics Market - Expected to be Worth USD2.9 Billion by 2020 - Research and Markets, November 2017.

 [12] Adam Kapelner and Justin Bleich (R package). bartMachine: Bayesian Additive RegressionTrees, April 2018.

+For any questions, you can reach out to me at gkhanuja@purdue.edu